RedRelay/SpongeCreeperHeal/README.md

 - [x] Restore a blockSnapshot
 - [x] Persist data
 - [x] Create a dependency engine -> the hardest and main core feature
-- [ ] Register all dependencies -> the longest step
+- [ ] Register all dependencies -> the longest step (tracker : https://github.com/RedRelay/SpongeCreeperHeal/issues/4)
 - [ ] Configurable healing clock

 When all theses task will be done, the code will be published.